gbeckers/Darr/README.rst

 readability, because we want to assume as little a priori knowledge as possible.

-DiskArray therefore writes the information about the organization of the data to a separate file.
+dArray therefore writes the information about the organization of the data to a separate file.
 In addition to getting rid of the header, this allows us to write the information in plain text format.
 An interesting other approach would be to simply embed this information in the name of the binary file,